Marketing Insights

 Using Shortpixel Plugin to optimise

-Best thing about ShortPixel is you can buy an LTD for $30 to include the CDN.
+Best thing about ShortPixel is you can buy an LTD for $30 to include the CDN which includes a set amount of credits that will take you a very long time to use.

 Lightspeed Image Optimiser